-An OE will be committing an offence if it makes a registrable disposition in breach of an OE Restriction (ignoring the possibility of SoS consent to the same).
+An OE will be committing an offence if it makes a registrable disposition in breach of an OE Restriction or Statutory Restriction (ignoring the possibility of SoS consent to the same).
 Breach does not affect the validity of the disposition.